MonsoonNLP/seq2seq-for-data-augmentation/README.md

 # seq2seq-for-data-augmentation

-Kit of functions to help do this with datasets
+Kit of functions to help modify a text dataset, with a seq2seq model

 ## Features